- What causes ringworm in kids?

 - Topical antifungal: Most cases of ringworm are treatable with the use of topical antifungals.
 A topical antifungal can either be a cream or powder.
 Common antifungal compounds are miconazole, clotrimazole, and tolnaftate.
 Your child will have to apply the ointment/powder two to three times a day for several weeks.
 Scalp ringworm will require a medicated shampoo that contains antifungal compounds.

-- Oral antifungal: Oral antifungal drugs are chosen when there are too many fungal lesions on the body or when the fungus is too stubborn like when on the nails.
+- Oral antifungal: Oral antifungal drugs are specially used in tinea infection of scalp, hair, and nails. chosen when there are too many fungal lesions on the body or when the fungus is too stubborn like when on the nails.
 Oral antifungal medicines usually have stronger potency than topical antifungal and may cause side effects on overdose.
 Therefore, oral antifungals should only be given as per the doctor’s prescription.
-Common oral antifungal compounds are terbinafine, fluconazole, and itraconazole.
+Common oral antifungal compounds are griseofulvin, terbinafine, fluconazole, and itraconazole.